ssoi/baydar/README.md

 # Software
 ## Description
-The code availble in this repository can be used to apply this algorithm to a matrix with a user-provided function to calculate the test-statistic.
+The code availble in this repository can be used to apply the BayDAR algorithm to a matrix with each row an observationwith a user-provided function to calculate the test-statistic.
 ## Usage